cran-task-views/HighPerformanceComputing/HighPerformanceComputing.md

     diverse platforms and services.
 -   The `r pkg("condor")` package can interact with Condor HPC installations via `ssh` to transfer files and access remote compute jobs.
+-   The `r pkg("piecemeal")` package facilitates simulation studies made up of many small runs by managing setup, monitoring, collation, reproducibility, and fault- and error-tolerance.

 ### Parallel computing: Implicit parallelism